reactive/data-client/docs/core/api/Controller.md

 ## getState() {#getState}

-Gets the internal state of Rest Hooks that has _already been committed_.
+Gets the internal state of Reactive Data Client that has _already been committed_.

 :::warning